skrajput01/DeepIce---3rd-year-project/README.md

 A Deep Neural Network investigation into the Quasi-Liquid Layer

 Software Used:
-  - LAMMPS - downloaded from: https://www.lammps.org/ (Version: LAMMPS-64bit-20Sep2021) (used to simulate Molecular Dynamics)
+  - LAMMPS - downloaded from: https://www.lammps.org/ (Version: LAMMPS-64bit-20Sep2021) - used to simulate Molecular Dynamics
-  - VMD - downloaded from:
+  - VMD - downloaded from: https://www.ks.uiuc.edu/Research/vmd/ (Version: vmd194a53win64 (1.9.4 - windows 64bit)) - used to visualise atoms in different structures of ice
+  - DeepIce - https://github.com/mfulford/DeepIce/blob/master/DeepIce.py - used to train the Deep Neural Network to identify and predict phases
+  - Sub networks for DeepIce: https://github.com/mfulford/DeepIce

 Contributions: